Skip to main content

 How expensive is Iceland compared to the UK?

-You may have heard Iceland’s reputation for being a quite expensive country.
+Iceland has a reputation as an expensive destination.
 According to one estimate, Iceland is the fourth most expensive country in the world, compared to the UK in 27th place.

 That said, there are plenty of ways to enjoy the country without worrying about money.
 You could try camping during the summer months, or visit in the off-season, when prices tend to be lower.